Since May, the markets are rallying and almost back to pre-COVID levels.

 But worry not: There are still plenty of safe dividend stocks in this market.

-Today, I want to share with you the dividend stocks I’m looking at this month.
+Today, I want to share with you the best dividend stocks to buy this month.

 1 – Utilities